washingtonyachtclub/documents/WYC_By-Laws.md

 1. Responsible for managing and maintaining critical Club computing infrastructure.
 2. Including but not limited to the database, checkout forms, keelboat calendar, membership processing, and mailing list.

+### Keelboat Instruction Chair
+1. Leads and coordinates keelboat instruction for the Club, working under the Vice Commodore
+2. Organizes keelboat classes, and helps recruit and schedule Instructors to run them.

 ## Special Committees
 Special Committees may be designated by the Commodore as the need arises.
 Committees may be Standing Committees or they may be Temporary Committees formed to achieve a specific goal.